-- "Special Board Approval"), amend the Company's 2013 Equity Incentive Plan (the "Plan") to increase the aggregate number of shares of Common Stock issuable pursuant to the Plan to in excess of 10,979,971 shares of Common Stock, or approve or adopt any other stock option or equity compensation plan. - 8.4 Proprietary Information and Inventions Agreements.
-Unless otherwise approved by the Board, including the Special Board Approval, the Company shall require all employees and consultants to enter into the Company's standard form of proprietary information and inventions agreement or a different agreement containing substantially similar terms with respect to proprietary information and the assignment of inventions. - 8.5 Successor Indemnification.
-If the Company or any of its successors or assignees consolidates with or merges into any other Person and is not the continuing or surviving corporation or entity of such consolidation or merger, then to the extent necessary, proper provision shall be made so that the successors and assignees of the Company assume the obligations of the Company with respect to indemnification of members of the Board of Directors as in effect immediately before such transaction, whether such obligations are contained in the Company's Bylaws, the Certificate of Incorporation, or elsewhere, as the case may be. - 8.6 Indemnification Matters.
+"Special Board Approval"), amend the Company's 2013 Equity Incentive Plan (the "Plan") to increase the aggregate number of shares of Common Stock issuable pursuant to the Plan to in excess of 10,979,971 shares of Common Stock, or approve or adopt any other stock option or equity compensation plan.

+8.4 Proprietary Information and Inventions Agreements.
+Unless otherwise approved by the Board, including the Special Board Approval, the Company shall require all employees and consultants to enter into the Company's standard form of proprietary information and inventions agreement or a different agreement containing substantially similar terms with respect to proprietary information and the assignment of inventions.

+8.5 Successor Indemnification.
+If the Company or any of its successors or assignees consolidates with or merges into any other Person and is not the continuing or surviving corporation or entity of such consolidation or merger, then to the extent necessary, proper provision shall be made so that the successors and assignees of the Company assume the obligations of the Company with respect to indemnification of members of the Board of Directors as in effect immediately before such transaction, whether such obligations are contained in the Company's Bylaws, the Certificate of Incorporation, or elsewhere, as the case may be.

+8.6 Indemnification Matters.
 The Company hereby acknowledges that one (1) or more of the directors nominated to serve on the Board of Directors by the Investors (each an "Investor Director") may have certain rights to indemnification, advancement of expenses and/or insurance provided by one or more of the Investors and certain of their Affiliates (collectively, the "Investor Indemnitors").
-The Company hereby agrees (a) that it is the indemnitor of first resort (i.e., its obligations to any such Investor Director are primary and any obligation of the Investor Indemnitors to advance expenses or to provide indemnification for the same expenses or liabilities incurred by such Investor Director are secondary), (b) that it shall be required to advance the full amount of expenses incurred by such Investor Director and shall be liable for the full amount of all expenses, judgments, penalties, fines and amounts paid in settlement by or on behalf of any such Investor Director to the extent legally permitted and as required by the Company's Certificate of Incorporation or Bylaws of the Company (or any agreement between the Company and such Investor Director), without regard to any rights such Investor Director may have against the Investor Indemnitors, and, (c) that it irrevocably waives, relinquishes and releases the Investor Indemnitors from any and all claims against the Investor Indemnitors for contribution, subrogation or any other recovery of any kind in respect thereof.
-The Company further agrees that no advancement or payment by the Investor Indemnitors on behalf of any such Investor Director with respect to any aright of contribution and/or be subrogated to the extent of such advancement or payment to all of the rights of recovery of such Investor Director against the Company.
-The Investor Directors and the Investor Indemnitors are intended third party beneficiaries of this Subsection 8.6 and shall have the right, power and authority to enforce the provisions of this Subsection 8.6 as though they were a par
+The Company hereby agrees (a) that it is the indemnitor of first resort (i.e., its obligations to any such Investor Director are primary and any obligation of the Investor Indemnitors to advance expenses or to provide indemnification for the same expenses or liabilities incurred by such Investor Director are secondary), (b) that it shall be required to advance the full amount of expenses incurred by such Investor Director to the extent legally permitted and as required by the Company's Certificate of Incorporation or Bylaws of the Company (or any agreement between the Company and such Investor Director), without regard to any rights such Investor Director may have against the Investor Indemnitors, and, (c) that it irrevocably waives, relinquishes and releases the Investor Indemnitors from any and all claims against the Investor Indemnitors for on the sought indemnitication from the Company shall affect the foregoing and the Investor Director with respect to any claim for which such Investor Director has sought indemnification from the Company shall affect the foregoing and the Investor Indemnitors shall have the right, power and authority to enforce the provisions of this Subsection 8.6 as though they were a party to this Agreement.